JuliaSmoothOptimizers/QRMumps.jl/docs/src/tutorials/qless.md

 @printf("Residual norm ‖Ax - b‖= %10.5e\n", residual_norm)

 # As such, this method is not backward stable and we need to add an iterative refinement step:
-# For this, we compute the least-square solution Δx of min ‖r - AΔx‖, where r is the residual r = Aᵀb - AᵀA*x.
+# For this, we compute the least-squares solution Δx of min ‖r - AΔx‖, where r is the residual r = Aᵀb - AᵀA*x.
 # We then update x := x + Δx

 # Compute the residual